 Balance weights should be rigidly attached at a point that will not interfere with the housing nor disrupt airflow.
 Remember that centrifugal forces can be extremely high at the outer radius of a fan wheel.
 Welding is the preferred method of balance weight attachment.
-Weld material for standard Compact GI wheels should be a nickel, aluminum bronze alloy.
 Be sure to ground the welder directly to the fan wheel.
 Otherwise, the welding current could pass through the fan bearings and damage them.